daostack/subgraph/README.md

 ## Getting started

-1 `git clone https://github.com/daostack/subgraph.git && cd subgraph`
+1. `git clone https://github.com/daostack/subgraph.git && cd subgraph`
 2. `npm install`
-3. `npm run configure:<development|mainnet>` - configure the project to use ganache or mainnet (requires `.env` [configuration](#configuration)) via infura.
-4. `npm run codegen` - automatically generate abi and AssemblyScript type definitions required by the project.

 All npm scripts can be called within a container using `docker-compose` with all dependencies and services set up: